Romanization (cultural)

 Romanization or Latinization (Romanisation or Latinisation), in the historical and cultural meanings of both terms, indicate different historical processes, such as acculturation, integration and assimilation of newly incorporated and peripheral populations by the Roman Republic and the later Roman Empire.
-The term was used in Ancient Roman historiography and Italian historiography until the fascist period, when the various processes were called the "civilizing of barbarians".
+The terms were used in ancient Roman historiography and traditional Italian historiography until the Fascist period, when the various processes were called the "civilizing of barbarians".

 Characteristics

-Acculturation proceeded from the top down, with the upper classes adopting Roman culture first and the old ways lingering for the longest among peasants in outlying countryside and rural areas.
-Hostages played an important part in this process, as elite children, from Mauretania to Gaul, were taken to be raised and educated in Rome.
+Acculturation proceeded from the top down, with the upper classes adopting Roman culture first and the old ways lingering longest among peasants in outlying countryside and rural areas.
+Hostages played an important part in this process, as elite children from Mauretania to Gaul were taken to be raised and educated in Rome.

 Ancient Roman historiography and traditional Italian historiography confidently identified the different processes involved with a "civilization of barbarians".
 Modern historians take a more nuanced view: by making their peace with Rome, local elites could make their position more secure and reinforce their prestige.
 New themes include the study of personal and group values and the construction of identity, which is the personal aspect of ethnogenesis.
 The transitions operated differently in different provinces; as Blagg and Millett point out even a Roman province may be too broad a canvas to generalize.

 One characteristic of cultural Romanization was the creation of many hundreds of Roman coloniae in the territory of the Roman Republic and the subsequent Roman Empire.
 Until Trajan, colonies were created by using retired veteran soldiers, mainly from the Italian peninsula, who promoted Roman customs and laws, with the use of Latin.

 It has been estimated that at the beginning of the empire, about 750,000 Italians lived in the provinces.
 Julius Caesar, Mark Antony and Augustus settled many of their veterans in colonies: in Italy, and the provinces.
 The colonies that were established in Italy until 14 BCE have been studied by Keppie (1983).
-In his account of the achievements of his long reign, Res Gestae Divi Augusti, Augustus stated that he had settled 120,000 soldiers in twenty colonies in Italy in 31 BCE, then 100,000 men in colonies in Spain and southern Gaul in 14 BCE, followed by another 96,000 in 2 BCE.
+In his account of the achievements of his long reign, Res Gestae Divi Augusti (The Deeds of the Divine Augustus), Augustus stated that he had settled 120,000 soldiers in twenty colonies in Italy in 31 BCE, then 100,000 men in colonies in Spain and southern Gaul in 14 BCE, followed by another 96,000 in 2 BCE.
 Brian Campbell also states "From 49 to 32 BCE about 420,000 Italians were recruited", which would thus be the veteran (citizen) stock that was largely sent to the provinces (colonies) during Augustus.
 The Lex Calpurnia, however, also allowed citizenship to be granted for distinguished bravery.
 For example, the 1,000 socii from Camerinum after Vercellae 101 BCE (Plutarch Mar.
 XXXVIII) and the auxiliary (later Legio XXII Deiotariana) after Zela, got Roman citizenship.
 By the time of Augustus, the legions consisted mostly of ethnic Latins/Italics and Cisalpine Gauls.